lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 Most PDFs start off as Word documents.
 Here’s guidance to make your Word document accessible.

-Use the [Essex County Council accessible Word template - INSERT LINK](#) with this guidance.

 You can also apply the same accessibility features to other formats like Excel spreadsheets or PowerPoint slides.

 ## Keep it simple and clear